deplicate/deplicate/README.md

     import duplicate

-Call its function `find` if you want to know what are the duplicate files or `purge` if you want in addition to remove them.
+Call its function `find` if you want to know what are the duplicate files:

     duplicate.find('/path')

+Or `purge` if you want in addition to remove them:

     duplicate.purge('/path')